Mama-Amev/Anti-Cheat-Removers/README.md

 # Anti-Cheat Removers
 Bat files to remove specific anti-cheats after installing their respective games.
-Just paste the code into notepad and have it save as a .bat file.
+You can download them within the release tab.
+These are for usage to remove these anti-cheat programs from your system after said game(s) have been uninstalled from your computer.
+Do not run these on your computer if you currently have any game(s) that use any of these.

+# I am not legally liable if these cause any form of harm, errors, or bans on your system in any format.
+Read the above and use common sense before running these.